Thursday, May 24, 2012

 Relish with Dishes

 “The key to everything is patience.
 You get the chicken by hatching the egg, not by smashing it up.”
-My fried Hashim repeats Arnold Glasgow, an American humorist’s saying.
+My friend Hashim (bless his patient soul) keeps repeating this quote from Arnold Glasgow, the American humorist.
 True.
+Though I’ve secretly wanted to smash an egg or two when hungry.

-I told my friend Hashim about our kind of food, I even made him taste chilies, and his stomach went wild for the whole night and he damned me to be borned as chili.
-That is another story.
-Sometimes I would call him Tawa and as much as I’m Amadhatse’s guy!
+I told Hashim about our Bhutanese food.
+I even made him taste a chili—just one.
+His stomach went on a rampage for the entire night.
+He damned me to be reborn as a chili.
+That’s another story.
+Sometimes I call him Tawa, and I suppose that makes me an Ama Dhatse kind of guy.